Mátyás Rákosi: Economic policy

-The post-war Hungarian economy suffered from multiple challenges.
+The post-war Hungarian economy faced several challenges.
 The most important was the destruction of infrastructure in the war (40% of national wealth, including all bridges, railways, raw materials, machinery, etc.).
 Hungary agreed to pay war reparations totalling approximately US$300 million, to the Soviet Union, Czechoslovakia and Yugoslavia, and to support Soviet garrisons.

 The Hungarian National Bank in 1946 estimated the cost of reparations as "between 19 and 22 percent of the annual national income."
 In spite of this, after the highest historical rate of inflation in world history, a new, stable currency was successfully introduced in August 1946 on the basis of the plans of the Communist Party and the Social Democratic Party.
 The low production of consumer goods and the backwardness of light industry resulted in frequent shortages, especially in the countryside, leading to discontent.
 In addition, the huge investments in military sectors after the outbreak of the Korean War further reduced the supply of consumer goods.
 Due to shortages, forced savings (state bond sales to the population) and below-inflation wage increases were introduced.